 To make sure we get an accurate picture of how New Zealand’s broadband is performing, we need volunteers from all parts of the country, of all ages, and on all types of broadband technologies, plans and providers to take part.

 You will not be paid to participate in the programme, and it will not cost you anything to participate.

 If you are selected you will be provided with a ‘Whitebox’ (similar to a modem) to plug in at home.
 The Whitebox performs automated tests on your home internet performance at different times of the day.
 It will not record any personal information or browsing history, and does not interfere with your internet service.
-A small amount of your broadband data will be used to conduct testing.
-However, this is expected to have little to no impact on testing volunteers.
+Some of your broadband data will be used to conduct testing (see below).
+However, this is expected to have little to no impact on testing volunteers' broadband performance.

 Volunteers will also have access to their own personal internet performance information, which may help diagnose problems and improve home broadband performance.

 If you are selected SamKnows will contact you directly.

 The faster your broadband connection the more data the testing will use.
 We have set out the likely data usage in the table below.